Nera26/pokerhub/docs/reconciliation-guide.md

 5. Generate a daily report highlighting any deltas and archive it.
 6. Investigate mismatches immediately; no gambling funds are released until resolved.

+## Buy-ins and Payouts

+Tournament buy-ins debit the player's account and credit the event pool.
+When a game completes, payouts reverse the flow, debiting the pool and crediting each winner.
+Reconciliation confirms that the sum of payouts plus rake equals the total buy-ins for the event.

 ### Flow

 ```mermaid